jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 2. Determine the changes in the acid neutralizing capacity of Wolf Pond over time.
 3. Determine if ANC follows a volatile or nonvolatile model.

-Assuming the lake is a CMFR (completely mixed flow reactor) and that ANC is conservative, the influent ANC can be calculated from the following equation given pH is below 4.5:
+We will be assuming the lake is a CMFR (completely mixed flow reactor) and that ANC is conservative, the influent ANC can be calculated from the following equation given pH is below 4.5:

 $$ pH = -log{[H+]}$$
 $$ ANC_{in} ≅−[H+]$$